Saint Leo the Great School (San Jose): Academics

-The school is part of Diocese of San Jose and accredited through WASC and WCEA.
+The school is part of the Diocese of San Jose and accredited through WASC and WCEA.

-The school puts a heavy emphasis on using technology throughout the curriculum. iPads tablets are used for small motor skills and story reading in Kindergarten-2nd grade.
+The school puts a heavy emphasis on using technology throughout the curriculum. iPad tablets are used for small motor skills and story reading in Kindergarten-2nd grade.
 Students in 3rd-4th grade are assigned Google Chromebooks and/or iPads to access their school email and Google docs throughout the school day.
 At home, students use a web browser computer to access their homework.
 The school's 1:1 computer initiative was started in 2009 for 5th-8th grade.
 It was one of the first schools to adopt Google Docs.

 The school runs on a trimester system, with letter grades starting in 6th grade.
 All online homework and group projects are completed using Google Apps for Education (GAFE).
 All grades are posted weekly on Powerschool.
 First and second honors are given to top achieving middle school students.
 The school recognizes students of the month at its prayer service.
 The school has monthly goals for each grade, and students who have achieved the goal are recognized.

 The summer school program was reinstated in 2017 and runs for five weeks in the summer.

-Library

-The school has over 6,000 printed books available for checkout in the library.

-Admissions

-The school hosts an open house after mass in late January during Catholic Schools Week.

-Preschool is for three and four-year-olds and is capped at 24 students.
-Preschool through 8th grade require a student screening test.
-Transfer students are allowed to shadow classes before they join in the fall.

-After-school enrichment

-The school offers several after-school programs: choir, drama, soccer, tennis, theater, Robotics, cheerleading and student council.

-Athletic programs

-The school participates in five competitive sports.
-5th-8th grade students with good grades are allowed to join flag-football (boys'), basketball, volleyball, softball (girls') and track.
-The teams are no-cuts; everyone plays.
-The school has an active booster club.

-School traditions

-Turkey Drive - Each November the school initiates a one-hour frozen turkey drive drop-off.
-The graduating 8th grade class routinely collect more than 130 Thanksgiving Day birds that are donated to Sacred Heart Community Service.

-Visual and Performing Arts Celebration - A music and art show focusing on a different theme each year.

-Prayer Pals - Each grade is matched with another grade to provide mentorship to fellow students.

-Feast of St. Leo - A community-wide dinner celebration of the school and parish's patron saint, Pope Leo I, that takes place on November 10 each year.

-Sock Hop - At the beginning of the school, the entire community gather for food, dancing, entertainment and games.